Underground education: Early modern era

 There is a Greek - mostly oral - tradition claiming that secret schools (Krifo scholio) operated during the Ottoman period.
 There is scant written evidence for this and many historians view it as a national myth.
 Others believe that the Greek secret school is a legend with a core of truth.
 According to certain sources, secret schools for Albanians operated in late 19th century by Albanian-speaking communities and Bektashi priests or nationalists under Ottoman rule.

 During the era of slavery in the United States, the education of enslaved African Americans was discouraged and eventually made illegal in most of the Southern states.
 In protest, a number of American activists engaged in illegal underground education of slaves.

 In the 19th century during the partitions of Poland, various forms of the underground education, promoting teaching in Polish language and about the Polish culture, often repressed by the partitioning powers, sprung up on Polish territories.
 Most famous of these was the Flying University that operated in Warsaw.
-Similarly by the break of the 19th and 20th centuries in Lithuania, a clandestine school (slaptoji mokykla) operated in almost every village, because of the Lithuanian press ban (1865 to 1904) in the Russian Empire.
+Similarly by the break of the 19th and 20th centuries in Lithuania, a clandestine school (slaptoji mokykla) operated in almost every village, because of the Lithuanian press ban (1865–1904) in the Russian Empire.

 In Ireland during the 18th and 19th century, "Hedge schools" were illegal schools operated by Catholics and Presbyterians; at the time, only Church of Ireland education was permitted.

 Due to antisemitic policies in Nazi Germany, some Jewish parents turned to or were forced to use private and sometimes clandestine means to educate their children in the mid-1930s.